Federal Ministry of Environment (Nigeria): Responsibilities

-National Parks Service (NPS), National Agency for the Great Green Wall, National Oil Spill Detection and Response Agency (NOSDRA), and National Environmental Standards and Regulations Enforcement Agency (NESREA).
+National Park Service (NPS), National Agency for the Great Green Wall, National Oil Spill Detection and Response Agency (NOSDRA), and National Environmental Standards and Regulations Enforcement Agency (NESREA).

-The ministry also supervises and provides funding for research institutes such as the Forestry Research Institute of Nigeria (FRIN), and the Environmental Health and Registration Council of Nigeria (EHORECON), among others.
+The ministry also supervises and provides fund for research institutes such as the Forestry Research Institute of Nigeria (FRIN), and the Environmental Health and Registration Council of Nigeria (EHORECON), among others.

+The United Nations Conference of Parties 27

+The minister for environment, Mohammed Hassan Abdullahi who was appointed by President Muhammadu Buhari, represented him by leading other delegate ministers to the United Nations Conference of Parties 27 (COP27) held in November 2022 in Egypt.